petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

    ![Verify the Solr connection in the search administration console.](./installing-solr/images/01.png)

-1. Re-index your Liferay data into Solr.
+1. Reindex your Liferay data into Solr.
 Open the Global Menu and navigate to *Control Panel* &rarr; *Configuration* &rarr; *Search*.
-In the Index Actions pane, click *Execute* next to the Re-index Search Indexes option.
+In the Index Actions pane, click *Execute* next to the Reindex Search Indexes option.

-   Re-index the spell check indexes too.
+   Reindex the spell check indexes too.

 ## High Availability with SolrCloud